t1/kub-ee/README.md

 # Meta-Deployer

+Manage the applications on multiple Java EE clusters.

 ## User Journey

 * Tom is responsible for a pool of JBoss machines and the applications running there.